Colts QB Anthony Richardson inadvertently ‘bulks up’ to 250 pounds with added muscle

 Some people are literally built different.

-If you want to feel Richardson, see him throwing at 6’4”, 250 pounds in training camp workouts next to Sam Ehlinger (6’2”, 225 pounds) and Gardner Minshew (6’1”, 225 pounds), and he may as well look like DeForest Buckner, relatively speaking at the position.
+If you want to feel Richardson, see him throwing at 6’4”, 250 pounds in training camp workouts next to Sam Ehlinger (6-foot-2, 225 pounds) and Gardner Minshew (6-foot, 225 pounds), and he may as well look like DeForest Buckner, relatively speaking at the position.

 Richardson still has a ways to go in developing as a young passer, particularly as it relates to the short and intermediate throwing game.
 That being said, he has the physical tools and the ideal build to be ultimately great, especially with his strong character and makeup.